- Your Council

 On 16 September 2016, the Housing Legislation Amendment Act 2016 came into effect.
 This extended the HASHAA by an additional three years.
-This means the deadline for establishing Special Housing Areas (SHAs) and the date of repeal of the HASHAA has been extended to 16 September 2019 and 16 September 2021 respectively.
+This means the deadline for establishing SHAs and the date of repeal of the HASHAA has been extended to 16 September 2019 and 16 September 2021 respectively.

 The Housing Accord

-On the 23 October 2014, the Council entered into the Queenstown Lakes District Housing Accord (the Accord) with the Government.
+On the 23 October 2014, we entered into the Queenstown Lakes District Housing Accord (the Accord) with the Government.
 An updated Accord was signed on the 12 July 2017.

 “The Accord sets out the Governments and the Council’s commitment to work together to facilitate an increase in land and housing supply, and improve housing affordability and suitability in the Queenstown Lakes District”

-Under the Accord, Council has the ability to recommend SHAs to the Minister of Building and Housing.
+Under the Accord, we have the ability to recommend SHAs to the Minister of Building and Housing.
 The Accord includes agreed aims and targets related to land supply and dwelling consents.

 The Lead Policy